hdShang/arxiv-daily/docs/cs-LG/2025-10-22/papers/251019755v3-a-survey-on-cache-methods-in-diffusion-models-toward-efficient-multi.md

 ---
 layout: default
-title: A Survey on Cache Methods in Diffusion Models: Toward Efficient Multi-Modal Generation
+title: "A Survey on Cache Methods in Diffusion Models: Toward Efficient Multi-Modal Generation"
 ---

 # A Survey on Cache Methods in Diffusion Models: Toward Efficient Multi-Modal Generation